hahnge/Pop-up/README.md

 # Pop-up
-This is my fancy pop-up window
+This is my fancy pop-up window.
+Please, enjoy!